lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

             curl --proto '=https' --tlsv1.2 -sSf https://developer.nordicsemi.com/.pc-tools/scripts/bootstrap-toolchain.sh | NCS_TOOLCHAIN_VERSION=v2.4.99-cs2 sh

          Depending on your connection, this might take some time.
+         Use your GitHub username and Personal Access Token (PAT) when prompted to.
       #.
 Run the following command in Git Bash:

          .. parsed-literal::